BlueCutOfficial/css-modules-to-scoped-css/README.md

 By default, ember-scoped-css emits the components CSS in a [CSS layer](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer) `components`.
 The name of the layer is [configurable](https://github.com/soxhub/ember-scoped-css/blob/02488a40003923409ffc1ab3fdd1bd6bed7eddaf/README.md#configuration-1).

-⚠️ If you were not using layers until now, you can choose disable this with `layerName: false`, but...
+⚠️ If you were not using layers until now, you can choose disable this behavior with `layerName: false`, but...
 We recommend to start using them.
 [Vite manages the CSS](https://vite.dev/guide/features.html#css) a bit differently in dev mode and build mode.
 Without layers to state the CSS order clearly, you may end up with a different order between what you see in development and your production build.

 As long as your app is still a classic app though, `ember-scoped-css` is not very intuitive when it comes to layers.
 You need to state the layers order first, but `ember-scoped-css` won't let you do this in `app.css`, it will define your components styles first.
 To work around this issue, you can add a `<style>` tag in your `index.html` before any CSS is imported: